sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 although this is not required in the guide, it can be helpful later to check on published artifacts.

-Notice that Sonatype advises that responding to the **New Project ticket** might take up to two business days, but in my case it was few minutes.
+> *Note:* Sonatype advises that responding to a **New Project ticket** might take up to two business days, but in my case it was a few minutes.

 ### SBT setup